-Knox Street Public Improvement District was created by the Dallas City Council on June 23, 2010 and renewed in 2017.
-The Knox Street PID area consists of approximately 57 properties.
-This area is home for many well known retail shops, restaurant and bars.
-The PID started operating from January 1, 2011.
-The general nature of service and improvements that will be provided by the PID are to enhance security and public safety, maintenance, marketing and promotion and other services and activities approved by the Dallas City Council.
+The Knox Street Public Improvement District (KSPID) was created by the Dallas City Council on June 23, 2010, and renewed in 2017 and 2022.
+The KSPID consists of approximately 57 properties and is home to many well known retail shops, restaurants and bars.
+The KSPID started operating from January 1, 2011, and is managed by Knox Street Improvement District Corporation.
+The general nature of service and improvements that will be provided by the KSPID are to enhance security and public safety, maintenance, marketing and promotion and other services and activities approved by the Dallas City Council.

-The current PID term runs until December 31, 2024 with annual budget and assessment rate subject to a public hearing and City Council approval.
+The current KSPID term runs until December 31, 2032, with annual budget and assessment rate subject to a public hearing and Dallas City Council approval.